 In terms of material, the board game World of Warcraft: Wrath of the Lich King is lavishly equipped, the cards in hand that trigger effects are much scarcer, but are also required for fulfilling quest goals.
 Because you have to complete the tasks in order to be able to reach the final at all, good housekeeping is a must.
 The ever-palpable shortage is one of the challenges that players must overcome together.
 Sometimes the dice throw a spanner in the works, because no matter how well you plan ahead, failures thrown can be extremely annoying.
 Yes, dice are often, but by no means always, an element in board games to create excitement, but in strategic titles they are often used to complicate the gameplay with an element of luck.
 In other words, it's actually quite simple to fulfill a goal, but you also have to be lucky enough at the same time.

-Thankfully, the Wrath of the Lich King board game can be readjusted by counting the number of card categories “The Scourge Rises”.
+Thankfully, the Wrath of the Lich King board game can be fine-tuned by counting the number of Scourge Rising card categories.
 Ultimately, you can create an experience that is tailored to the group of players and that suits everyone.
-“All” here also includes those newcomers for whom a license adaptation might open the door to the world of analogue board games.
+"Everyone" here includes above all those newcomers for whom a license adaptation could perhaps be the door opener into the analogue board game world.
 In any case, it succeeds, because Z-Man Games and Asmodee have done a great job here to capture the template appropriately.
 Ironically, the manufacturers make a mistake with the miniatures: the hero figures lack any flexibility, are rock-hard and therefore correspondingly sensitive.
 Apparently, you had already guessed that and not only donated a plastic bag to the protagonists and the Lich King, but also an outer packaging as a protective shield against impact damage.
 That had done little to help our Tirion Fordring: his sword lay on the ground long before the first battle was fought.
 While that's nothing that craft glue can't fix, it's still annoying.

 At the end of the day, it's all about moving your heroes sensibly and getting ghouls off the board as efficiently as possible.
 Agreements are absolutely necessary for this, because no player can do everything and everywhere alone.
 In contrast to the "raid" of the video game template, you usually split your squad up to cover the well-known game areas scattered around the map.